Fearing empty shelves, Black Friday 'early birds' head to U.S. stores | Business

 A report by consumer research platform Attest showed about two-thirds of 1,000 people surveyed on Nov.
 13 were comfortable shopping in-person despite the ongoing pandemic.
 "People are looking to get back to normal," said Rod Sides, Deloitte’s U.S. retail leader.
 "The early online birds, and the birds that went into the store, may get the worm."

 A Deloitte survey https://www2.deloitte.com/us/en/insights/industry/retail-distribution/holiday-retail-sales-consumer-survey.html showed people had already spent 80%-85% of their budgets before Black Friday.
 Still, the consultancy said two-fifths of respondents would line up at stores on Black Friday between midnight and 6 a.m.
-Nivia Lopez, 26, from Bolingbrook, Illinois, has already scratched perfumes and makeup from Ulta Beauty off her Christmas list, but is venturing out to Victoria’s Secret, Best Buy and Nordstrom on Black Friday.
-Lopez, who typically shopped on Thanksgiving before stores increasingly closed on the holiday, took advantage of early online deals.
+At 6 a.m., a Best Buy in Chicago’s Bucktown neighborhood was far less busy.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)